Naomi Judd: Breakup and solo work

 The Judds broke up soon after Naomi Judd was diagnosed with hepatitis C in 1991.
 The band's farewell concert was the most successful musical event in cable pay-per-view history.
-Judd created the Naomi Judd Education and Research Fund in 1991 to raise awareness of hepatitis C, and used the strength of her experiences as a spokes-model for the American Liver Foundation.
+Judd created the Naomi Judd Education and Research Fund in 1991 to raise awareness of hepatitis C, and used the strength of her experiences as a spokesmodel for the American Liver Foundation.
 She received the Golden Plate Award from the American Academy of Achievement in 1993.

 In 1998, she achieved virologic cure of hepatitis C following treatment with interferon alpha.
-She continued to act, and in 1999 she starred as Lily Waite in the film A Holiday Romance.

 The Judds reunited for a 1999 New Year's Eve concert in Phoenix at the America West Arena, with Ashley as the MC.
-The Judds reunited again in 2000 for their "Power to Change" tour, performing to over 300,000 people on 30 dates.
+This continued with the "Power to Change" tour throughout 2000, while the Phoenix concert was released as The Judds Reunion Live.
 The duo was nominated as the Academy of Country Music's top vocal duo of the year in 2001.
-From 2003 to 2004, Judd judged the revamped version of Star Search hosted by Arsenio Hall.

-She began Naomi's New Morning, a Sunday morning talk show on the Hallmark Channel, in 2005.
+From 2003 to 2004, Judd featured as a judge on the Star Search show hosted by Arsenio Hall.
+Judd began Naomi's New Morning, a Sunday morning talk show on the Hallmark Channel, in 2005.
 The show lasted two seasons.
 She was also the author of several self-help books, including Naomi's Guide to Aging Gratefully: Facts, Myths, and Good News for Boomers (2007).